 XanTec’s HLC sensor chips are based on a 3D hydrogel matrix composed of highly flexible, bioinert polycarboxylate chains grafted onto a hydrophilic adhesion promoter on a gold support.
 Ligands can be covalently attached through their amine, thiol, or aldehyde groups using established coupling chemistries such as EDC/NHS activation, thiol-maleimide coupling, or reductive amination.
 This versatility enables the immobilization of a wide range of biomolecules, including proteins, antibodies, peptides, nucleic acids, carbohydrates, and small organic compounds.

 Compared with native HC coatings, a large fraction of carboxyl groups in the HLC polymer is converted to hydroxyl groups, substantially lowering the surface charge.
-As a result, HLC sensor chips are even more bioinert than their HC counterparts, and are particularly advantageous in experiments affected by persistent nonspecific binding—an issue often encountered with strongly positively charged biomolecules.
+As a result, HLC sensor chips are even more bioinert than their HC counterparts and are particularly advantageous in experiments affected by persistent nonspecific binding—an issue often encountered with strongly positively charged biomolecules.
 The remaining carboxyl groups are typically sufficient to support electrostatic preconcentration and efficient covalent ligand coupling.

 Key features: